hamza-m-farooqi/DEEPTalk/README.md

 ## 📚 Dataset
 ### Download Data
-Download Affectnet Dataset from [here](http://mohammadmahoor.com/affectnet/).
 Download MEAD Dataset from [here](https://github.com/uniBruce/Mead).

 ### Process Data
-Use the reconstruction method from [EMOCAV2](https://github.com/radekd91/inferno) to reconstruct FLAME parameters from Affectnet or MEAD.
+Use the reconstruction method from [EMOCAV2](https://github.com/radekd91/inferno) to reconstruct FLAME parameters from MEAD.

+Leave an issue if your having troubles processing MEAD.
+We might be able to provide the exact parameters.

 ## 🏋️ Training
-### 1. Train Facial Emotion Recognition on FLAME parameters
+(To be updated)

-### 2. Train DEE
+### 1. Train DEE

-### 3. Train TH-VQVAE on MEAD FLAME parameters
+### 2. Train TH-VQVAE on MEAD FLAME parameters

-### 4. Train DEEPTalk stage1
+### 3. Train DEEPTalk stage1

-### 5. Train DEEPTalk stage2
+### 4. Train DEEPTalk stage2